 There are agencies in every county that would welcome your assistance.
 A great way to start is to send an Honor Card this season to a friend or family member, honoring them with a gift to a local outreach agency.
 With 100% of your donation going directly to the local agency, your gift aids with providing emergency shelter, food and clothing assistance.

 What a privilege we have to participate and be an intricate part of God’s love for others.
 These two verses remind me of his love and affection for us.
 Psalm 34 :4 “I sought the Lord, and he answered me; he delivered me from all my fears”.
 34:6 “This poor man called, and the Lord heard him; he saved him out of all his troubles.”

 It is with heartfelt gratitude that I say thank you for your steadfast support and devotion for the Honor Card program and your support for the homeless and needy in our communities.

-The cards are available now and they are $5 each or buy 20 or more they are $4 each.
+The cards are available now and they are $5 each.
 They can be picked up at the office Monday through Friday between 9am and 3 pm or we will deliver them locally.
 They can pay online, check, credit card at the office, or cash.
 100% of the profit stays with the shelter.
 Mr. Mangum donates the cards to several homeless shelters in North Carolina.